 What You Need to Know About Pet Insurance

-Americans love their pets, spending over $70 billion dollars on their pets.
-Healthcare-related pet expenses accounted for $17 billion.
-This is nearly 25% of the total pet budget.
-Yet, only 1% of pet owners buy pet insurance for their furry friends.
+Americans love their pets, spending over 70 billion dollars on their pets each year.
+Healthcare pet expenses account for $17 billion or 25% of the total pet budget.
+What is surprising is that only 1% of pet owners buy pet insurance for their furry friends.

-By far, dogs and cats are the most popular pets.
+Dogs and cats are the most popular pets.
 60.2 million households care for 89.7 million dogs.
-The debate about whether there are more dog lovers or cat lovers is still split.
-There are less households with cats, but they have more of them: 47.1 million human families care for 95.6 million cats.
+While there are fewer households with cats, they have more of them: 47.1 million human families care for 95.6 million cats.

 Pet insurance can help with the cost of caring for a sick pet.
-Like health insurance for humans, buying coverage for a younger, healthier animal is less expensive.
-Since pet insurance companies do not cover preexisting conditions, you’ll want to get coverage for your pet before they get sick.
-Where you live makes a difference.
-For example, annual vet costs in California are nearly double what pet owners get charged in North Dakota. ($1,400 versus $769).
-Lifetime limits, deductible, and the percentage of coverage you select also impact the monthly premium.
+Like health insurance for humans, pet insurance for a younger, healthier animal is less expensive.
+Pet insurance companies do not cover pre-existing conditions, so you'll want to get coverage for your pet before they get sick.
+Where you live also makes a difference.
+Annual veterinary costs in California are nearly double what pet owners get charged in North Dakota -- $1,400 versus $769.
+Lifetime limits, deductibles, and the percentage of coverage you select also impact the monthly premium.

-The average monthly cost of healthcare insurance is $25 to $90 for dogs, and $10 to $40 for cats.
+The average monthly cost of healthcare insurance is $25 to $90 for dogs and $10 to $40 for cats.
 Age and breed can increase the premium considerably.
 Pet insurance companies can charge $116.96/mo for a Saint Bernard puppy.
-However, a mixed breed, medium-sized dog of the same age will cost $37.28/mo.
-With pet insurance, age isn’t just a number.
-Fast forward to each dog’s 10th birthday and the monthly cost is $541/mo and $164.86/mo, respectively.
-(With no lifetime limits, $250 deductible, 80% cost coverage.)
+A mixed breed, medium-sized dog of the same age, might only cost $37.28/mo.
+With pet insurance, age isn't just a number -- fast forward to each dog's 10th birthday, and the monthly cost is $541/mo and $164.86/mo, respectively.

 There are several pet insurance companies.
 We recommend Healthy Paws, Pets Best, and PetPlan.
 Each company allows you to compare the cost of different plans on their website.

-Each of the three companies offer excellent pet insurance.
+Each of the three companies offers excellent pet insurance.
 Pets Best is the only company of the three that offers optional wellness plans.
 All three have 15 day waiting periods before coverage begins.
 HealthyPaws has the lowest claim processing time, with an average of 2 days.
-PetPlan is a large provider with lots of experience in the industry.
+PetPlan is a large provider with extensive experience in the pet industry.

 |Healthy Paws||Pets Best||PetPlan|